ryan-a-davis365/RDFitness/TESTING.md

 ## **During Development Testing**
 During the development process, I was manually testing in the following ways:-

-1. Manually testing each element for appearance and responsiveness via a simulated live server using an extension in VSCode.
+1. Manually testing each element for appearance and responsiveness by running the webpage via a port on gitpod.

 1. Published the page via GitHub pages and made sure everything was working well on the officially published page.